+Travel west on the Historic Columbia River Highway about 3/4 of a mile to the entrance of Bridal Veil Falls State Park.
 The park offers a nice parking area, picnic tables and restrooms all within easy walking distance from the parking area.
-Nice grassy areas afford visitors a chance to stretch a blanket in one of the laziest parts of the Columbia River Gorge.
-No day-use fee is charged; admission is free.
+Nice grassy areas afford visitors a chance to stretch a blanket in one of the laziest parts of the Columbia River Gorge

 The park is situated in large timber stands; the area was a natural choice as a logging haven once upon a time.
-The park features two different trails: an upper walking/interpretive trail and a lower hiking trail to the falls.
-Both are not to be missed.
+The park features two different trails: an upper walking/interpretive trail and a lower hiking trail to the falls (120' tall).
+Both are not to be missed

 The upper trail takes visitors around the precipice of the cliffs of the Gorge.
 Sign boards along the trail point out distinctive native wild plants that grow abundantly in this area such as camas, lupine, bead lilly, trillium and bleeding heart.
 The trail is fenced beautifully with logged beams and wire to protect visitors along the viewpoint while maximizing every vantage point of the magnificent view of the Gorge.
 The famous geologic edifice known as the Pillars of Hercules, a 120-foot basalt tower once used as a training site for mountain climbing, can be seen best from the upper trail at Bridal Veil.